andyduarte47/atmMachine/PROPOSAL.md

 ## Milestone 3
 ### 1-2 days
-Allow user to be able to signup, login, logout, change pin number and delete account in an html form.
+Creating a signup page, login page, logout page, change pin number page and delete account page in an html form.
 Make a database table for the users information.

 ## Milestone 4
 ### Remaining Days